MakiOmar/WooCommerce-by-Laravel/TAX_DISPLAY_FIXES.md

 After implementing these fixes:

-- ✅ Tax line items appear in order details
 - ✅ Tax amounts are calculated and displayed correctly
 - ✅ Tax information shows in WooCommerce admin interface
-- ✅ Tax breakdown is itemized and clear
+- ✅ Order structure matches WooCommerce standards exactly
 - ✅ Tax totals match line item calculations
+- ✅ Orders are compatible with WooCommerce reporting and analytics
+- ✅ All meta fields are properly set for WooCommerce compatibility

 ## Notes

 - Tax rate is set to 15% (VAT) by default
 - Tax display is configured to show inclusive prices
 - Tax totals are displayed as itemized breakdown
 - All tax calculations follow WooCommerce standards
+- Order structure now matches WooCommerce 10.0.4 exactly
+- Net total calculation follows WooCommerce logic (subtotal - discount)
+- All meta fields are set to match WooCommerce expectations